Debbie DeMarco Bennett, BSc., MA in Progress

 When she’s not working on DBT Path tasks or her day job, Kim enjoys spending time with her husband and their golden retriever, Gemma; reading/watching science fiction and medieval books, movies and TV shows; and playing online games.

-When she’s not at work, Auri enjoys hiking, frisbee, going to the gym and listening to music.
-As a former vet tech, she enjoys anything to do with animals, especially siamese cats.
+Auri loves designing graphics and is continuing to work on her graphic design skills.
+When she’s not at work, Auri enjoys swimming, going to the gym, and listening to music.
+As a former Vet Tech, she enjoys anything to do with animals, especially Siamese cats.